sublayerapp/blueprints/README.md

 Once you have a handful of blueprints you can view them and their associated descriptions at `http://localhost:3000`

+### LLM Performance specs

+1. go to `spec_perforamnce/llms/ai_models.yml` to specify which llms you'd like to test
+2. run `rspec spec_performance`

+_You must have the appropriate llm setup.
+See [sublayer](https://github.com/sublayerapp/sublayer) for setup instructions._

 ## How It Works